 Where multi-selection is available, you can select several items at once.
+The selected items are highlighted.
 The commands you use affect all the selected items.
 Multi-selection works in most lists.

-To select items one by one, scroll to the item and press and hold down Ctrl + space bar.
+To select items one by one, scroll to the item and press and hold down Ctrl.
+While pressing down Ctrl, scroll to each item you want to select and press the space bar.

-To select a larger set of consecutive items, paint the items by pressing and holding Shift + using the $\wedge$ and $\vee$ arrows on the Arrows key or the space bar.
+To select a larger set of consecutive items, paint the items by pressing and holding Shift + using the \wedge and \vee arrows on the Arrows key.

-Multi-selection is cleared when you press the Esc key.
+Multi-selection is cleared when you press the Arrows key.